nitrogenlabs/arkhamjs/README.md

 Used for unit testing.
 Gets the initial state of the store.

 ##### Returns
-The initial state of the store as an immutable object.
+The initial state of the store as an object.